Members

 Dr Oscar Shepperson

-He completed his undergraduate studies at the University of Auckland, where he also completed his BSc(Honours) and PhD under the supervision of Distinguished Professor Dame Margaret Brimble, Assoc.
+He completed his undergraduate studies at the University of Auckland, where he also completed his BSc(Hons) and PhD under the supervision of Distinguished Professor Dame Margaret Brimble, Assoc.
 Prof. Paul Harris and Dr. Alan Cameron.
 His previous experience lies in peptide synthesis, specifically with disulfide rich peptides with end-goal medicinal applications.
 Specific previous work of Oscar’s has focused on the synthesis of competitive inhibitors for Hepatitis B treatments, and the synthetic optimisations of novel antimicrobial peptides, specifically through the incorporation of novel intramolecular linkages.

 Since joining the Jamieson Group, Oscar’s focus has been on the synthesis of α-conotoxins, specifically for their use in determining the specific binding mechanism of these conotoxins to the muscle type nicotinic acetylcholine receptor.
 He has been designing and employing novel on-resin orthogonal strategies to produce high quality compounds in a safe manner.
 Alongside the synthesis of the native conotoxins, Oscar has been producing tool compounds to develop our biological understanding of the conotoxins and visualise their mechanisms in a better light.
 Specific tool compounds he has designed and synthesised have included fluorescently labelled analogues, biotinylated analogues, and analogues containing thia-Michael functionalities.